Alma Eko, Productos Ecológicos libres de Plásticos. Alma Eko

 What is citric acid and what is it used for?

-Using citric acid as a natural alternative for home cleaning
+Using citric acid as a natural alternative for household cleaning

 What is citric acid?

-It is an organic acid with a low pH, but acidic enough to remove stubborn alkaline substances.
-When used, it penetrates and dissolves minerals, fats and other substances, making them soluble in water.
+It is an organic acid with a low pH, yet acidic enough to descale persistent alkaline substances.
+When used, it penetrates and dissolves minerals, fats, and other substances, rendering them soluble in water.

-Citric acid is very effective in removing rust and lime stains, as well as being an excellent polish for stainless steel, ceramics, glass, etc. without scratching the surfaces.
+Citric acid is very effective in removing rust and limescale stains and is an excellent polisher for stainless steel, ceramics, glass, etc., without scratching the surfaces.

-Here we are going to give you several examples of how and where to use them.
+Here we will give you several examples of how and where to use them.

-As we have already told you on other occasions, citric acid is a very versatile product that has multiple uses for cleaning and disinfecting our home.
+As we've already told you on several occasions, citric acid is a very versatile product that has multiple uses for cleaning and disinfecting our homes.

-To remove dirt and residue built up in the dishwasher (and if you live in areas where the water is hard and causes detergents to not dissolve well and accumulate residue) that can become a breeding ground for bacteria and bad odors, add two teaspoons of citric acid and one of baking soda and run a hot water cycle.
+To remove dirt and residue that has built up in your dishwasher (and if you live in an area where hard water prevents detergents from dissolving properly and builds up residue) that can become a breeding ground for bacteria and unpleasant odors, add two teaspoons of citric acid and one teaspoon of baking soda and run a hot water cycle.

-Another very common problem, especially in areas where the water is hard or very hard, is that the washing machine has dirt stuck and we don't know how to solve it ourselves.
-Here we leave you a quick and easy trick to help you solve it.
+Another very common problem, especially in areas with hard or very hard water, is that the washing machine has dirt stuck to it and we don't know how to fix it ourselves.
+Here's a quick and easy trick to help you solve it.

-Put two teaspoons of citric acid along with one teaspoon of baking soda in an empty hot water cycle once a month, this should be enough to keep your washing machine clogs at bay.
+Add two teaspoons of citric acid and one teaspoon of baking soda to an empty hot water cycle once a month.
+This should be enough to keep your washing machine's clogs at bay.

-Mix 10g citric acid with 100ml warm water and pour the result into the fabric softener compartment.
+Mix 10g of citric acid with 100ml of warm water and pour the mixture into the fabric softener compartment.

 Eco-friendly carpet cleaner

-Mix 90g of citric acid with a litre of warm water, pour into a spray bottle , spray onto the carpet and scrub with a coarse-bristled brush or vacuum.
+Mix 90g of citric acid with one liter of warm water, pour it into a spray bottle , spray it on the carpet and scrub with a coarse-bristled brush or vacuum.

 How to remove limescale from taps/sinks?

-To clean them, simply mix two tablespoons of citric acid in half a litre of warm water and mix well.
-Pour into a spray bottle and spray onto the taps, washbasins, sinks... and let it sit for 30 seconds before cleaning with the cloth .
+To clean them, simply mix two tablespoons of citric acid in half a liter of warm water and mix it well.
+Transfer to a spray bottle and spray on faucets, sinks, and other surfaces.
+Leave it for 30 seconds before wiping with a cloth .

-Another natural and sustainable way to remove limescale from taps and shower heads is to use lemon juice to leave them sparkling and shiny.
+Another natural and sustainable way to remove limescale from faucets and shower heads is to use lemons and rub their juice on them to leave them shiny and bright.

-You can also unscrew the tap and soak it in cleaning vinegar and then rinse it well to remove limescale.
+You can also unscrew the faucet and soak it in cleaning vinegar , then rinse it well to remove limescale.

 For coffee machines with limescale

-Fill the coffee pot with water up to the end of the stains, add 1 or 2 teaspoons of citric acid and boil.
-Afterwards, rinse and check, if there are still any stains, repeat the process.
+Fill the coffee maker with water to the end of the stains, add 1 or 2 teaspoons of citric acid , and boil.
+Then, rinse and check.
+If any stains remain, repeat the process.

 It is important to rinse thoroughly with water afterwards.